HQAnime/AnimeGo-Re/README.md

 ~~Also, you could get it from [Google Play](https://play.google.com/store/apps/details?id=com.yihengquan.gogoanime) no longer available on Google Play because it is removed by Google~~
 ### **IOS**
 Please link all libraries and change all stylings so that it fits IOS.
-It could run on your device for **7 days** without developer account or forever with one.
+It could run on your device for **7 days** without developer account or forever with one
 ### **Windows 10**
 Download from [microsoft store](https://www.microsoft.com/en-AU/store/p/anime-go/9mx3qr26zfdj?rtc=1)

-*UWP version is not frequently maintained, I will only update it when I feel like doing so.*
+*UWP version is not frequently maintained, I will only update it when I feel like doing so (Sorry >_<)*

 ## Screenshots
 <div>